It’s not nice when you suddenly realise you’re getting weak flavour – or no taste at all from your vape pen, tank or pod. But why does this happen?

 3. Vaping new coil too soon or without priming

 Vaping on a brand new disposable coil without priming it first can make your vape taste of nothing, or even worse, give you a dry hit.
 This usually happens in tank systems that use replaceable cotton coils.

 Normally, when you attach a new coil, the cotton inside it will draw up e-liquid from the tank after a while.
 But if you start vaping as soon as you’ve attached the new coil, liquid in your tank won’t have time to reach the heating element.
 And this gives you a flavourless – or weird-tasting vape as a result.

-Are you getting no flavour from a new coil?
+No flavour from a new coil?

 Open your tank and look inside of the coil.
 Can you see whether liquid has saturated the inner section?
 If it looks dry, you won’t get much – or any – flavour from your new coil.

 - Prime your new blank coil with four or five drops of vape liquid once you’ve attached it to your tank – try vaping on coil and prime again if still no flavour

 - If you can’t be bothered to prime, make sure to wait a few minutes before vaping on brand new coils to allow them to absorb flavour